What is Article 13? EU has passed a 'meme ban' copyright law

 Why do people not like Article 13?

 The prospect of YouTube and Twitter doing massive copyright sweeps in order to avoid being fined presents a dire prospect for creators, who will find their resources very much cut down.
-Right now you can post a meme'd image on Twitter, but if there is a copyright claim on the original image, that meme will be taken down instantly.
+Right now, you can post a widely spread image from a meme on Twitter, but if there is a copyright claim on the original image (whether it be from a TV show or a music video for example), that meme will be taken down instantly.

 Tomorrow, Europe is voting on laws that have the power to BAN the online content you create and watch, literally affecting EVERYONE on this website.— MatPat (@MatPatGT) September 11, 2018